 I. Any Indian Language

-And the rest of seven papers can be written in any of the languages mentioned as in the Eighth Schedule of the Constitution or in English.
-Below given the remaining seven papers:
+The rest of the seven papers can be written in any of the languages mentioned under the Eighth Schedule of the Constitution of India or in English.

 Paper - I